-- Diagnosis of Diabetic Neuropathy This condition occurs when people diagnosed with diabetes experience a loss of sensation in their hands, feet and legs (extremities), due to poor metabolic balance of sugar within their bodies.
+Diagnosis of Diabetic Neuropathy

+This condition occurs when people diagnosed with diabetes experience a loss of sensation in their hands, feet and legs (extremities), due to poor metabolic balance of sugar within their bodies.

 Due to this lack of sensation in the hands, feet and legs, people with neuropathy lose the ability to sense pain or discomfort, which typically cues the brain to reposition the body in healthy, well-functioning individuals.
-Decreased repositioning or lack of repositioning, increases the risk of a PI (Philips and Mehl, 2015). - Diagnosis of Peripheral Arterial Disease (PAD) People with this condition have a narrowing or blockage of the vessels which carry blood from the heart to the legs.
-The buildup of fatty plaques in the arteries is called atherosclerosis (National Center for Chronic Disease Prevention and Health Promotion (NCCDPHP), 2019).
+Decreased repositioning or lack of repositioning, increases the risk of a PI (39) (21).

+Diagnosis of Peripheral Arterial Disease (PAD)

+People with this condition have a narrowing or blockage of the vessels which carry blood from the heart to the legs.
+The buildup of fatty plaques in the arteries is called atherosclerosis (33).

 Overtime, the blockage can cause damage, which results in a loss of sensation.
-As mentioned previously, when a person experiences neuropathy (the loss of sensation in any part of their body), they are at an increased risk of developing a PI, because the sensation of discomfort or pain is the brain's cue to reposition the body (Twilley and Jones, 2016). - Spinal Cord Injuries (SCI) or Paralysis Research indicates people with SCI are more likely to develop a PI.
-In fact, a PI is the most common complication of a SCI (Lemmer et al., 2019).
-For example: an individual with SCI and constipation, would likely spend an extended period of time sitting on a toilet seat, which as a result, increases their risk for PI to their sacral area (Lustig et al., 2018). - Severe Cognitive Impairment or Brain Injury People with severe cognitive impairments that affect their brain, (such as dementia, stroke, TBI, or any other brain-related injury), are at a higher risk of developing a PI because these conditions can also compromise one's ability to perceive pain and/or pressure.
-Similarly, there is also a link between cognitive impairments and immobility.
-The more cognitively impaired a person is, the less likely they are to ambulate, move or reposition themselves independently.
-Their lack of movement (in general) is a primary reason cognitively impaired individuals are more prone to pressure injuries (Efraim and Meiron, 2017). - Incontinence People who suffer from incontinence (bowel or bladder) typically experience skin dampness or moistness and may frequently suffer skin breakdown and/or dermatitis (skin inflammation).
-Due to these skin-related complications, they are at a higher risk of developing a pressure (Gray and Giuliano, 2018; Woo et al., 2017,). - Communication Difficulties Individuals who are unable to communicate effectively may be at a higher risk of developing a PI.
-Someone who is non-verbal (i.e. has no intelligible speech), and is unable to use an assistive device for communication, may not be able to effectively express their pain or discomfort level to their caregiver.
+When a person experiences the loss of sensation in any part of their body (neuropathy), they are at an increased risk of developing a PI, because the sensation of discomfort or pain is the brain's cue to reposition the body (47) (21).

+Spinal Cord Injuries (SCI) or Paralysis

+Research indicates people with SCI are more likely to develop a PI.
+Individuals with SCI have impaired blood circulation, reduced movement in their digestion, difficulty identifying sensations, loose muscle tone and muscle atrophy.
+PI is the most common complication of for individuals with SCI (24) (11).

+An individual with SCI and constipation, would likely spend an extended period of time sitting on a toilet seat, which as a result, increases their risk for PI to their sacral area (26).

+Severe Cognitive Impairment or Brain Injury

+Individuals with severe cognitive impairments such as dementia, stroke, traumatic brain injuries (TBI), or medication side effects which alter brain function, are at a higher risk of developing a PI due to their compromised ability to perceive pain and/or pressure (21).

+Cognitive impairments are linked closely with diminished mobility.
+The more cognitively impaired an individual is, the less likely they are to ambulate, move and/or to reposition themselves independently.
+Their lack of movement is the primary reason cognitively impaired individuals are more inclined to develop PI (21).

+Incontinence

+People who suffer from bowel or bladder incontinence typically experience skin dampness or moistness and may frequently suffer skin breakdown and/or dermatitis (skin inflammation).
+Due to these skin-related complications, they are at a higher risk of developing a PI (48) (17) (38).

+Communication Difficulties

+Individuals who are unable to communicate effectively are at a higher risk of developing a PI.
+Someone who is non-verbal (i.e. has no intelligible speech) and is unable to use an assistive device for communication, is not able to effectively express their pain or discomfort level to their caregiver.

 Facial expressions and sounds are often misinterpreted as a request for something completely different than what the individual desires and/or is trying to communicate.
-Since pain is an early sign of a developing PI, an inability to communicate pain, puts someone at higher risk for the development of a PI (McGinnis et al., 2014).
+Since pain is an early sign of a developing PI, an inability to communicate pain, puts someone at higher risk for the development of a PI (21).

+Memory Aid/Mnemonic Tools for Pressure Injury Monitoring

+NO ULCERS is a mnemonic tool or memory aid which can help caregivers remember the steps needed for PI prevention.

+NO ULCERS Nutrition and fluid status

+Observation of skin

+Up and walking or assist with position change

+Lift, don't drag

+Clean skin and continence care Elevate heels

+R isk assessment

+Support surfaces